grisselfaura/Milestone-Third-Project-Data-Centric-Dev/README.md

 To run locally, you can clone this repository directly into the editor of your choice by pasting
 ```
- `git clone  https://github.com/grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/.git` into your terminal.
+ `git clone  https://github.com/grisselfaura/Milestone-Third-Project-Data-Centric-Dev.git` into your terminal.
 ```
 To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Credits

+Go Humongous With MongoDB Atlas
 ### Content
+Most of the text was provided by Tom Van Oijenor and translated from me.
-The original text for the entired site was taken from already published website as this is only an educational exercise.
-They can be provided if required.
+This is only an educational exercise.
+They can be share upon requested as it is the wish of the writer these recipes reach as many as possible.

 ### Media
+The recipe photos were provided by photographer Gaby Van Ingen so please DO ASK permission to use them as they have been share for the solely use of this project.
-The photos used in this site were taken from already published website as this is only an educational exercise.
+Other images used in this site were taken from already published website as this is only an educational exercise.

 ### Acknowledgements

-Regarding the subject I am very deeply concerned about global warming in general and therefore i was motivated to based this project on this theme.
+Special thanks to my Code Institute mentor, for his mentoring during this project and also helping me to sort pagination issues and the javascript behind the form input for the ingredients and methods.
+Regarding my desicion to choose for a vegan recipe app, it is my personal passion to promote any kind of projects that promote the care and respect for the animals and resources available in this planet.
+.
 For the project itself I received inspiration from my tutor and also from other students via Slack.
 The Bootstrap Nav tutorial was found through this tutorial [here](https://startbootstrap.com/templates/scrolling-nav/).
 The Bootstrap landing page and footer inspiration [here](https://startbootstrap.com/themes/landing-page/).